-Now this one is easy, and every kid will enjoy doing it.
-With a few splashes of paint and a golf ball; your kids get to turn a blank canvas into a colorful masterpiece of zigzag painted lines.
+Now this one is easy, and all toddlers and preschoolers kid will enjoy doing it.
+With a few splashes of paint and a golf ball; your kids get to turn a blank canvas into a colorful creative art of zigzag painted lines.

 11. Bubble Paint

-This is the perfect summer activity for any child, it’s messy so you may consider doing it outdoors.
+This is the perfect preschool art for summer activity for any child, it’s messy so you may consider doing it outdoors.
 Through easily found ingredients, your kid can make dreamy bubble prints and use them as; decorations of her room, book cover or handmade cards.